japsuu/KorpiEngine/docs/manual/materials.md

 ## Setting Material Properties

-Material properties can be set using the `Material` API (see @KorpiEngine.Rendering.Materials.Material).
+Material properties can be set using the `Material` API (see <xref:KorpiEngine.Rendering.Materials.Material>).

 ```csharp
 material.SetTexture("_ExampleTexture", value);